Vietnam.vn - Nền tảng quảng bá Việt Nam

-Who 'assisted' Viet A?
+Who "assisted" Viet A?

-Báo Thanh niênBáo Thanh niên19/08/2023
+Báo Thanh niênBáo Thanh niên18/08/2023

-Millions of test kits are overpriced
+Millions of test kits were sold at inflated prices.

 Ai đã 'tiếp tay' cho Việt Á? - Ảnh 1.